 Stoll Berne attorneys Steve Berman and Keith Ketterling, acting as special assistant attorneys general, defended a constitutional challenge to Oregon’s foreclosure ban.
 In response to the COVID-19 pandemic, the Oregon legislature enacted a law that temporarily prevented lenders from foreclosing on borrowers or charging fees to borrowers for late payments.
 On behalf of the State of Oregon, Oregon’s Attorney General and Oregon’s Department of Consumer and Business Affairs, Stoll Berne moved to dismiss the case.
 That motion was granted in February 2022, and a final judgment was entered in the State’s favor.

-Cody Berne and Andy Davis represented a mortgage lending company in a quiet title action filed in Jackson County Circuit Court.
+Cody Berne represented a mortgage lending company in a quiet title action filed in Jackson County Circuit Court.
 The plaintiffs sought to quiet title in a residential property located in Medford, Oregon, and named the mortgage lending company in the lawsuit, even though the company had no interest in the property.
 Stoll Berne prepared a disclaimer of interest, and the mortgage lending company was dismissed for want of prosecution.

 Cody Berne represented a foreign corporation in a dispute involving goods that were manufactured for use in the energy industry.
 A third-party allegedly hacked into the email system of a parts manufacturer and redirected a payment for a specially manufactured part.
 The dispute involved the Uniform Commercial Code (“UCC”), including Oregon statutes modeled after the UCC that apply to contracts for the sale of goods and funds transfers.
 Legal issues included personal jurisdiction over a foreign corporation, as well as when the UCC displaces the common law, known as UCC displacement.